slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowIds | int | Unit ID is one of the unique identifier for this Unit record workflowTypeIds | int | Unit Type Ids is the unique identifier of the associated unit type workflow | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page workflowTypeIds | int | Workflow Type ID is one of the unique identifier for this workflow type record. workflowCategoryIds | int | Wokflow Category Ids is he unique identifier of the associated workflow category. workflowTypes | string | Workflow Types is one of the filter option and the type of form.